vitor-faria/vitor-faria/README.md

 ### Default Prediction App (EN🇺🇸)

 Simple streamlit application to interact with a ML classification model I created based on PKDD'99 default financial data of a czech bank.
-This was an exercise proposed in one of Tera's Bootcamp class.
+This was an exercise proposed by Tera's Bootcamp during the Deploy module.

 - [GitHub Repo](https://github.com/vitor-faria/default-prediction-app)
 - [Heroku App](https://default-prediction-app.herokuapp.com/)